pjreddie/dl-hw0/README.md

 ### 1.4 `matmul` ###

 Implement matrix multiplication.
 No need to do anything crazy, 3 `for` loops oughta do it.
 However, good cache utilization will make your operation much faster!
-Once you've got something you can run: `./uwnet test`.
+Once you've written something you can run: `./uwnet test`.
 This doesn't actually check if your code is correct but it will time a bunch of matrix multiplications for you.
 Try optimizing your loop ordering to get the fastest time.
+You don't need to change anything except the loop order, there's just one ordering that's MUCH faster.
 On this test for my code it takes about 4 seconds but your processing speed may vary!

 ## 2. Activation functions ##